EightBitGuru/FAST-40/README.md

 #### Who is 8-Bit Guru?

 8-Bit Guru (also: Eight-Bit Guru, 8BitGuru, 8BG) is the *nom de guerre* of Mark Johnson.
 I'm a professional coder from the UK who has been telling computers what to do since 1981.
 My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer, back in '81).

+## How to run FAST-40 from the package

+The package contains three objects:

+* an binary cartridge image (.bin) intended for use as a ROM
+* an program image (.prg) for LOADing as a program
+* a disk image (.d64) containing the program image

+Using the PRG file with VICE (xvic):
+. enable Block 0 & Block 5 as RAM
+. attach the FAST-40.d64 disk image
+. load the FAST-40 PRG and start it

+  LOAD"FAST-40",8,1
+  SYS64802

+Or invoke xvic from the commandline xvic.exe -memory 1,4 fast40.prg

 ## How to build and run FAST-40